 In 1973, Kerlan-Jobe established an orthopaedic and sports medicine fellowship program that now boasts as one of the largest and longest-running and most respected in the nation.
 In 1991, Kerlan Jobe Orthopaedic Clinic becomes first sports medicine fellowship in the country to receive accreditation from ACGME.
 By 2007, KJOC’s future partner, the Santa Monica Orthopedic Group fellowship program receives accreditation from ACGME.
 Each year this program provides intensive training and performs critical research in multi-specialty orthopaedics and sports medicine for the next generation of physicians in sports medicine and muskoskeletal treatments and surgery.
 To date, the Kerlan-Jobe Orthopaedic Fellowship has expanded to offer four distinct programs and has graduated nearly 400 alumni Fellows over the years and now practicing all over the United States.

 In 1974, Dodgers’ pitcher Tommy John severely damages a ligament in his arm, potentially ending his career.
 Drawing on his knowledge treating Polio patients, Dr. Jobe proposes a radical new procedure.
 John agrees, and Dr. Jobe performs the world’s first Ulnar Collateral Ligament Reconstruction surgery.
 The procedure is a success.
 Tommy John goes on to pitch in the Major Leagues for 15 more years, and procedure is now commonly known as “Tommy John Surgery,” and regularly performed on MLB players.
-In 2013, Dr. Jobe was honored and recognized by National Baseball Hall of Fame in Cooperstown, NY for his innovative surgical procedure that has extended the career of over 300 major league pitchers and counting.
+In 2013, Dr. Jobe was honored and recognized by National Baseball Hall of Fame in Cooperstown, NY for his innovative surgical procedure that has extended the career of hundreds of major league pitchers since the the first surgery in September of 1974.

 By 1985, Dr. Kerlan and Dr. Jobe were then team physicians for the LA Dodgers, the LA Lakers, the LA Angels of Anaheim, the LA Rams, the Hollywood Park jockeys and the athletes of the PGA Tour and Senior PGA Tour.
 Professional teams throughout the region continually placed their trust in the practice, which changed its name to the Kerlan-Jobe Orthopaedic Clinic.